-Other income, net for the years ended December 31, 2019 and 2018 was \$14.7 million and \$12.9 million, respectively.
-The increase of approximately \$1.8 million in other income, net is primarily due to an increase of \$1.5 million in dividend income earned on our cash equivalents during the year ended December 31, 2019.
+Other income, net for the years ended December 31, 2020 and 2019 was \$2.6 million and \$14.7 million, respectively.
+The decrease of approximately \$12.1 million in other income, net is mainly related to the \$7.7 million decrease in the other income, which was primarily related to the decrease in estimated refundable tax credit due to a decrease in the year-over-year underlying research and development expenses, as well as a \$4.3 million decrease in dividend income earned on cash equivalents during the year ended December 31, 2020.

-Income Tax Benefit (Provision)
+Income Tax Benefit (Provision), Net